Mediterranean Editors and Translators: Workshop program

-MET organizes one or more workshop days during the spring and summer.
+MET offers an annual workshop programme with sessions held online or in person at a Mediterranean location during the spring and summer.
 A full day of workshops is also offered prior to the annual conference.
 The workshops are usually developed and delivered by MET members and offer continuing professional development for editors and translators.
 The topics dealt with include knowledge updates in specialized fields, language issues, tools for language professionals, and business development.

 Publications

 MET members have written a guide entitled "The English-Language Consultant: MET’s guidelines for choosing an editor, translator, interpreter or other language service provider"; the second, revised edition is available on the association's website.

-Discussions at two MET conferences have led to the publication of multiauthor, edited volumes about academic writing.
+Discussions at MET conferences have led to the publication of several books about how language professionals support academic writing and publishing.
 In 2013, a limited group of MET members and their colleagues published the edited volume Supporting Research Writing: Roles and challenges in multilingual settings (based on a panel discussion at METM09).
+This experience motivated one MET member to continue studying a specific type of editing and led to the publication in 2016 of Editing Research: The author editing approach to providing effective support to writers of research articles; this book is based, in part, on qualitative interviews of authors' editors, including MET members.
 In 2017, another group of members, invited speakers and colleagues published the edited volume Publishing Research in English as an Additional Language: Practices, pathways and potentials (based on talks presented at METM15; free e-book).
+A METM17 keynote talk on how to facilitate writing retreats inspired a few MET members and colleagues who work as facilitators to publish, in 2023, the edited volume Women Writing Socially in Academia: Dispatches from writing rooms.

 Additional publications by MET members related to the annual conferences, including reviews of the meetings and papers based on the presentations, are listed on the association's website.